EmpowerK12/SQL-Skills/README.md

 See sample code.

 ## Computed Columns
 It can be handy to turn a composite key into a single column key.
-For example, for an assessment table, you may want a Year, Season, Subject, Student as a composite key.
+For example, for an assessment table, you may want a SchoolYear, AssessmentPeriod, AcademicSubject, USI as a composite key.
 But it is annoying to join on all those columns, so you can make an AssessmentStudentID computed column.

 ```SQL
 CREATE TABLE [dbo].[AssessmentStudent](